Republic of Albania

 Results:

-• Headmasters and headmistresses and coordinators in charge of this project at all 34 schools of vocational education and training in Albania will be able to use self-evaluation results for continuous school quality improvement (school development plans).
+• Headmasters and headmistresses and coordinators in charge of this project at all public schools of vocational education and training in Albania will be able to use self-evaluation results for continuous school quality improvement (school development plans).

-• Guidelines for school self-evaluation in vocational education and training will contain relevant gender indicators and criteria.
+• Guidelines for school self-evaluation in vocational education and training will contain relevant gender indicators and gender criteria.
 Gender indicators will be taken into account in the school development plans at all schools of vocational education and training.

 • Access and equal opportunities of girls in Albanian vocational education and training and in the labour market will be improved by the integration of gender aspects into school quality development.